physimals/asl-docs/toast_userguide.rst

 Extended options
 ---------------------------

+These options include the estimation of T1 of tissue, correcting the partial volume effects of the calibration data, and estimation of the arterial blood volume.

 --infert1  Estimate voxelwise T1 of tissue
 --calib  Include a calibration image
 --tr  TR (in seconds) of the calibration image.
 Default: 5.0 seconds.